ilikescience/ilikescience.github.io/_posts/2018-08-31-designing-with-code.md

 # Case 2: A new homepage for WSJ.com

-In an average month, the WSJ.com homepage is seen tens of millions of times.
-To say that it's an important part of our product is a huge understatement.
-Over the summer of 2018, I kicked off am ambitious project to completely re-build the design language of the WSJ.com homepage, and the first problem I focused on was the fundamental unit of the page: the story.
+The homepage of WSJ.com is one of the most important parts of the Wall Street Journal's web product.
+It's hard to overstate this: in an average month, the WSJ.com homepage is seen tens of millions of times by millions of people.
+Over the summer of 2018, I began to completely re-build the design language of the WSJ.com homepage.
+Naturally, I felt overwhelmed.
+Where should I start?

+In taking stock of the work to be done, I realized that one component — the story card that links to each article — accounts for 80% of the page.
+With that in mind, I set out to create a simple, flexible system that could unify the 100+ stories on the homepage.

 ## Background: Story cards